IBMStockTrader/stocktrader-helm/README.md

 # Stock Trader
-This repository hold the umbrella helm chart for the IBM Stock Trader sample.
+This repository holds the umbrella helm chart for the IBM Stock Trader sample.
 Note that you may wish to also follow along with the blog post I recently made about how to use this helm chart: https://www.ibm.com/developerworks/community/blogs/5092bd93-e659-4f89-8de2-a7ac980487f0/entry/Using_an_umbrella_helm_chart_to_deploy_the_composite_IBM_Stock_Trader_sample

 The IBM Stock Trader application is a simple stock trading sample where you can create various stock portfolios and add shares of stock to each for a commission.
 It keeps track of each porfolio's total value and its loyalty level which affects the commission charged per transaction.